Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-\subsubsection{ReaL Imagenet confirms improvement of semantic focus}
+\subsection{ReaL Imagenet Confirms Improvement of Semantic Focus}

-Next, we evaluate performance on the ReaL ImageNet labels, which relabel ImageNet to better represent the semantic content of the images \citep{beyer2020imagenetreal}.
-As with the original ImageNet labels, we found that background augmentations substantially improve performance on ImageNet ReaL (Table \ref{tab:gain_summary_imgnet}), confirming that background augmentations do actually induce increased semantic focus rather than simply overfitting to the original ImageNet labels.
+Next, we evaluate performance using Reassessed Labels (ReaL, \citet{beyer2020imagenetreal}) for ImageNet, which relabel ImageNet to better represent the semantic content of the images.
+Using ReaL, \citet{beyer2020imagenetreal} found that the gains due to many recent methods were smaller than when the original labels are used.
+As with the original ImageNet labels, we found that background augmentations substantially improve performance on ImageNet ReaL (Table \ref{tab:gain_summary_imgnet_deepusps}), confirming that background augmentations do induce increased semantic focus rather than simply facilitating overfitting to the original ImageNet labels.
+In fact, the improvement on ReaL is \textit{slightly larger} when trained for fewer epochs.